Dzianddafi/turkey-earthquake/README.md

-# Simple Fine-Tuning Application Using the Classification Method to Determine Earthquake Locations Along the East Anatolian Fault
+# Fine-Tuning Clustering Model to Determine Earthquake Locations Along the East Anatolian Fault

-[Coming soon]
+This project aims to predict the location of earthquake that occured near the East Anatolian Fault where [tbc.]